FavourFatusin1/AWS-Data-Pipeline-End-to-End/README.md

 AWS Data Pipeline ingests raw data to S3, triggers SNS→SQS for reliable delivery, and ETL Lambda runs Glue jobs to clean/transform into Parquet in target S3.
 A Crawler Lambda updates Glue Catalog for Athena queries.
 DLQ &amp; CloudWatch monitor errors, while EventBridge + PagerDuty + Slack provide real-time alerts and observability.

 **Real World Applications**

+There are many real world applications of a project like this

-1. Fraud Detection: The pipeline can be applied to financial services where real-time transaction data is ingested, transformed, and analyzed to detect anomalies and fraudulent activities, helping banks and payment providers mitigate risks.
+1. **Fraud Detection:** The pipeline can be applied to financial services where real-time transaction data is analyzed to detect fraudulent activities, helping banks lower risks.

-2. E-Commerce Analytics: Online retailers can leverage the architecture to process large volumes of order, inventory, and customer behavior data.
+2. **Consumer Analytics:** Online retailers can use this process customer behavior data.
 The insights can feed business intelligence dashboards to optimize marketing strategies, pricing, and supply chain management.

-3. IoT Data Processing: Organizations managing IoT devices can use the pipeline to process and analyze continuous streams of sensor data.
-This enables predictive maintenance, operational optimization, and real-time monitoring across industries like manufacturing, logistics, and healthcare.
+3. **Social Media & Marketing:** Take marketing campaign activity data, clean it up with Glue, and use Athena to see how well the campaign is doing almost right away.